Skip to content

 abtree local read <execution-id> [path]

 Read from $LOCAL.
-With no path, returns the whole scope.
-With a dot-notation path, returns one value.
+With no path, return the whole scope.
+With a dot-notation path, return one value.

 sh